Walking in the Footsteps of Mandela: Restorative Justice & Education

 All deposits are non-refundable.
 Failure to make payment in accordance with the deadlines could result in the office terminating the participant's enrollment in the program.

-See Lena Grasso in Room 3 off the Student Hospitality Lounge with your payment.
-Make all checks payable to St. Joseph's College with a note in the memo line: South Africa
+For Long Island students see Lena Grasso in Room 3 off the Student Hospitality Lounge with your payment.
+For Brooklyn students, see Emily Cementina, Lorenzo Hall, First floor, with your payment.
+Make all checks payable to St. Joseph's College with a note in the memo line: South Africa 2020

 The price includes: